yardensepton/easypack-frontend/README.md

-# Easy Pack Frontend :briefcase: :memo:
+# Easy Pack Frontend :luggage: :memo:

 EasyPack is a Flutter application designed to help users create customized packing lists for trips based on the weather conditions and temperatures.
 This repository contains the frontend code for the EasyPack app.